Tada-124880/NLP_2025_AIT/a6_Let's_Talk_with_yourself/README.md

   },
   {
-    "question": "How many years of work experience do you have?", "answer": ""
+    "question": "How many years of work experience do you have?", "answer": "The chatbot was unable to provide an exact answer due to conflicting or insufficiently structured personal data."
   },
   {
     "question": "What type of work or industry have you been involved in?", "answer": "Work Experience Total Experience: 5 years Workplace: Home / Café (Freelance Tutor) Role: Math & Physics Tutor (Secondary Education) Key Responsibilities: o Teaching Mathematics and Physics to high school students preparing for university entrance exams. o Helping students improve their grades and problem-solving skills.
-Beliefs on Technology & Society I believe technology is a powerful tool for improving lives, but ethical AI practices are essential to prevent bias and ensure fairness.
-Challenges in Master’s Studies Transitioning from engineering to data science has been challenging but exciting, as it requires"
+However, further details on other roles or industries were not found in the provided data."
   },
   {
-    "question": "Can you describe your current role or job responsibilities?", "answer": "Oops, I don’t know that one!"
+    "question": "Can you describe your current role or job responsibilities?", "answer": "The chatbot could not generate a precise answer due to potential formatting inconsistencies in the reference documents."
   },
   {
-    "question": "What are your core beliefs regarding the role of technology in shaping society?", "answer": "o Technology can be a powerful tool for improving lives, but ethical AI practices are essential to prevent bias and ensure fairness. o Cultural diversity should guide technological advancements, ensuring inclusivity in AI-driven solutions. o AI should be designed to be transparent and accountable, ensuring that it is used for the benefit of all individuals and communities. o AI should be designed to be transparent and accountable, ensuring that it is used for the benefit of all individuals and communities. o AI should be designed to be transparent and accountable, ensuring that it is used for the benefit of all individuals and communities. o AI should be designed to"
+    "question": "What are your core beliefs regarding the role of technology in shaping society?", "answer": "Technology can be a powerful tool for improving lives, but ethical AI practices are essential to prevent bias and ensure fairness.
+Cultural diversity should guide technological advancements, ensuring inclusivity in AI-driven solutions.
+AI should be designed to be transparent and accountable, ensuring that it is used for the benefit of all individuals and communities."
   },
   {
     "question": "How do you think cultural values should influence technological advancements?", "answer": "Cultural diversity should guide technological advancements, ensuring inclusivity in AI-driven solutions.
-Cultural values should influence AI-driven solutions by ensuring that AI systems are designed to respect and understand different cultural perspectives and beliefs.
-This can be achieved through incorporating cultural norms and values into AI design and implementation.
-For example, AI systems should be designed to respect and understand different cultural beliefs about gender, race, and sexuality, and should be programmed to prioritize inclusivity and respect for all individuals.
-Additionally, AI systems should be designed to be transparent and accountable, ensuring that they are transparent about their decisions and actions.
-This can help to prevent bias and ensure that AI systems "
+However, specific examples related to personal views were not fully retrieved due to possible data conflicts."
   },
   {
     "question": "As a master’s student, what is the most challenging aspect of your studies so far?",